ciena-frost/bunsen-tutorial/README.md

 #### Create Model

-The above error is because `frost-bunsen-form` expects the model property to be either an Ember Object or a plain JavaScript Object and currently it is undefined since we haven't defined it in our controller.
+The above warning is because `frost-bunsen-form` expects the model property to be either an Ember Object or a plain JavaScript Object and currently it is undefined since we haven't defined it in our controller.
 Lets go ahead and create our controller and add this property to it:

 ```bash
 ember g controller signup